pagkly/Zed/Investopedia3/Reinsurance Insurance for the Insurer.md

 Reinsurance: Insurance for the Insurer
 ## What Is Reinsurance?

 [Reinsurance](https://www.investopedia.com/ask/answers/08/reinsurance.asp) is also known as insurance for insurers or stop-loss insurance.
-Reinsurance is the practice whereby insurers transfer portions of their risk portfolios to other parties by some form of agreement to reduce the likelihood of paying a large obligation resulting from an [insurance claim](https://www.investopedia.com/terms/i/insurance_claim.asp).
+Reinsurance is the practice whereby insurers transfer portions of their risk portfolios to other parties by some form of agreement to reduce the likelihood of paying a large obligation resulting from an [[insurance claim]](https://www.investopedia.com/terms/i/insurance_claim.asp).

 The party that diversifies its insurance portfolio is known as the ceding party.
 The party that accepts a portion of the potential obligation in exchange for a share of the insurance premium is known as the reinsurer.

 ## How Reinsurance Works

 Reinsurance allows insurers to remain solvent by recovering some or all amounts paid to claimants.
 Reinsurance reduces the net liability on individual risks and catastrophe protection from large or multiple losses.
-The practice also provides [ceding companies](https://www.investopedia.com/terms/c/ceding-company.asp), those that seek reinsurance, the capacity to increase their underwriting capabilities in terms of the number and size of risks.
+The practice also provides [[ceding companies]](https://www.investopedia.com/terms/c/ceding-company.asp), those that seek reinsurance, the capacity to increase their underwriting capabilities in terms of the number and size of risks.

-According to the [Insurance Information Institute](https://www.iii.org/sites/default/files/paper_HurricaneAndrew_final.pdf), Hurricane Andrew caused $15.5 billion in damage in Florida in 1992, causing seven U.S. insurance companies to become insolvent.
+According to the [[Insurance Information Institute]](https://www.iii.org/sites/default/files/paper_HurricaneAndrew_final.pdf), Hurricane Andrew caused $15.5 billion in damage in Florida in 1992, causing seven U.S. insurance companies to become insolvent.

 ## Benefits of Reinsurance